EliasZare/EliasZare/README.md

 ###

-<p align="left">Hi there, I'm a junior web developer. desirous for new challenges to learn more.
+<p align="left">Hi there, I'm a Mid-level web developer. desirous for new challenges to learn more.
 I have experience using technologies and languages C# and Aps.Net Core I enjoy coding, playing football, playing games, reading books, listening to podcasts, and my favorite music.</p>

 ###